xraySMULu/project-3/README.md

 2. **Dynamic Story Generation**:
    - Stories are generated using OpenAI's ChatGPT based on the user's input genre or theme.
-   - Each story section includes text, user choices, and optionally an AI-generated image.
+   - Each story section includes text, user choices, and an AI-generated image.

 3. **AI-Generated Images**:
    - DALL-E generates images based on prompts extracted from the story.